Indo-European copula: Germanic languages

-The proto-Germanic verb for 'to be', *wesaną, and its conjugations are mostly derived from the Proto-Indo-European verb *h_{2}wes (‘stay overnight, camp’).
-The present subjunctive stem is derived from the optative of *h_{1}es-.
+The proto-Germanic verb for 'to be', *wesaną, and its conjugations are mostly derived from the Proto-Indo-European verb *h₂wes (‘stay overnight, camp’).
+The present subjunctive stem is derived from the optative of *h₁es-.
 West Germanic languages also have an additional stem *bi- (such as 'to be' in English), which is thought to derive from the PIE stem *bʰuh₂- ('become').
 Proto-Germanic retained the dual, but only in the first and second person.